Doctor-Vee/idea-store-python-sqlite/README.md

-# idea-store-python-sqlite
+# idea-store-python-sql-lite
-This is a simple app that helps you store ideas “as e dey hot”
+This is a simple app that helps you store your awesome ideas.